God tries to guide us with his leadings.

 3.2 Positive leadings

 Of course, the Lord does not just provide negative leadings.
-He also just as effectively gives us positive leadings as well.
-Although dependent on actual circumstances, that alternative may not be as desirable to us, mind you.
-In his lesson to us, God is squeezing the door on the wrong direction in life and widely opening another one that is more suited.
+He also just as effectively gives us positive leadings as well, to encourage us into that ‘better direction’ available to us.
+Although dependent on actual circumstances, that alternative may not be as desirable to us at the time, mind you.

+We can expect positive leadings to offer a ‘smoother’ direction forward (through less resistance).
 The easiest route is often the right one, in other words.

 3.3 Practice makes perfect